Simhyeon/ced/docs/meta.md

 ### TODO

-* [ ] Ced behaves very strange in windows paltform.
+* [x] Ced behaves very strange in windows paltform.
-	* [ ] Especially after interactive input
+	- This was because read\_input was not trimming properly
-* [ ] Write panic when ced didn't import any file
+* [x] Write panics when ced didn't import any file
-	- Add new message
-	- : No Source file to write.
-Use export instead :
 * [ ] Check limiter preset
 * [ ] Create test.rs for easier testing